sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 Ok, now that you've had a basic understanding of microservice architecture, let's discuss our microservice application in this blueprint.
 This is a online shopping application like eBay.
 People can buy things via it...
 The application contains a set of microservices currently:

-- Account service - provides user account operation functionality.
+- **Account microservice** - provides user account operation functionality.
 Use MySQL as persistence.
-- Product service - provides product operation functionality.
+- **Product microservice** - provides product operation functionality.
 Use MySQL as persistence.
-- Inventory service - provides product inventory operation functionality, e.g. `retrieve`, `increase` and `decrease`.
+- **Inventory microservice** - provides product inventory operation functionality, e.g. `retrieve`, `increase` and `decrease`.
 Use Redis as persistence (via Cache infrastructure service).
-- Store service - provides personal shop operation functionality.
+- **Store microservice** - provides personal shop operation functionality.
 Use MongoDB as persistence.
-- Shopping cart service - it manages the shopping cart operations (e.g. `add`, `remove` and `checkout`) and generates orders.
+- **Shopping cart microservice** - it manages the shopping cart operations (e.g. `add`, `remove` and `checkout`) and generates orders.
 Shopping carts are stored and retrieved with event sourcing pattern.
 Orders are sent on the event bus.
-- Order dispatcher and processor - it receives order requests from the cart service via event bus and then dispatch the orders to the infrastructure services (e.g. processing, storage and logging).
+- **Order microservice(dispatcher and processor)** - it receives order requests from the cart service via event bus and then dispatch the orders to the infrastructure services (e.g. processing, storage and logging).
-- The shopping SPA - the frontend SPA of the microservice
+- **The Micro Shop SPA** - the frontend SPA of the microservice (now integrated with `api-gateway`)
-- The monitor dashbord - a simple web UI to monitor the status of the microservice system
+- **The monitor dashbord** - a simple web UI to monitor the status of the microservice system
-- The API gateway - it is responsible for the requests to corresponding REST endpoints.
+- **The API gateway** - it is responsible for the requests to corresponding REST endpoints.
 It is also responsible for authentication, simple load-balancing and failure handling (using Vert.x Circuit Breaker).

 ## Online shopping microservice architecture